byung01/comp150-hashing/README.md

 ### Table of Contents:
 1. Hopscotch Hashing
 2. Cuckoo Hashing
-3. Comparison of Hopscotch and Cuckoo Results
+3. Comparison of Hopscotch and Cuckoo Performance
-4. Performance Analysis / Improvements
+4. Performance Analysis and Improvements
 5. Conclusion
 6. Bibliography